lorenzocesconetto/Expert-Solidity-Bootcamp-Encode/Homework6.md

     offset := keccak256(0, 0x40)
 }
 ```

+---

 This code implements a `mapping` data structure.
 It returns an address from storage where the value of the allowance from `account` to `spender` is stored.
 Whoever calls this function may pass the return value to `sload` in order to obtain the allowance value.

-Each account has a unique `offset`.
+Each account has a unique `offset` to avoid hash overlaps.

 The `key` of the mapping is obtained by hashing (with `keccak256`) the `account offset` and the `spender` address.